 During the first few months of this season we will be delivering our work aboard Cambria, something to be relished.

-She has just come round from Kent where she is owned and maintained by Cambria Trust and is seen here on our swinging mooring at Heybridge, just below Maldon, awaiting the dry dock for scrubbing off and antifouling.
+She has just come round from Kent where she is owned and maintained by the Cambria Trust and is seen here on our swinging mooring at Heybridge, just below Maldon, awaiting the dry dock for scrubbing off and antifouling.

 News - Feb 2017: Good idea wins prize at ASTO Conference